grexi/documentation/Guides/Java/Spring.md

 ###Adjust Logger Configuration

 Logging to a file is not recommended since the container's [file system] is not persistent.
 The default logger configuration - `src/main/resources/log4j.properties` should be modified to log either to `stdout/stderr` or `syslog`.
 Then cloudcontrol can  pick up all the messages and provide them to you via the [log command].
+This is an example of how the configuration should look like:
 ~~~xml
 log4j.rootLogger=DEBUG, stdout
 log4j.appender.stdout=org.apache.log4j.ConsoleAppender